Symptoms of Pancreatic Cancer

 - Pain when eating

-- Steatorrhea (fatty stools that are often pale and smelly)
+- Steatorrhea (fatty stools that are often pale and smell foul)

-All of these symptoms can have multiple other causes, and there is not yet a reliable diagnostic test for pancreatic cancer.
-Therefore, pancreatic cancer is often not diagnosed until it is advanced.
+All of these symptoms can have other causes, and there is not yet a reliable and easy test for pancreatic cancer.

 For general health information as well as information on pancreatic cancer, visit NHS Choices